 Like the others on this list, it’s also highly accurate to +/- 1 MPH and can measure speeds between 7 and 375 MPH, making it the radar gun with the biggest range on this list.
 If you’re measuring car speeds, you can be as far away as 0.5 miles, or 2,640 feet, from your object, making the Personal Speed Radar the radar gun with the longest range.
 You can measure runners or skaters at a distance of up to 200 feet.
 The compact radar gun can take up to 10,000 readings on a single set of the AAA batteries it requires to work.

 The only downside to the Pocket Radar Personal Speed Radar is that it’s not recommended for ball sports.
 Because it only measures things that have been in motion for at least one second, it has a difficult time measuring ball or puck speeds with accuracy.
 If your main uses are vehicle speed, skating or running speed, or R/C Hobby speed, the Pocket Radar Personal Speed Radar is the best radar gun for you.
 But if you’re looking for something to measure ball speeds, you’ll need one of the others on this list.
+Also, check out the Stalker Sport Radar Gun, which is popularly used in baseball with tracking pitches.
+It has a backlit LCD display, adjustable sensitivity, and an accuracy of +/- 1.0 miles per hour.
+The Sports Sensors Swing Speed Radio with Tempo Timer is another great sports speed gun for golfers, since it measures clubhead swing speed and tempo time to help you optimize and improve your swing.
 For your car, you may want the best Cobra radar detector.